TomOndiba/closer-contacts-by-zipcode/README.md

 ##### GET /

 Provides a form with two inputs and a match button.
 Both input are for a single zip code, after clicking the match button an ajax request is done to the API.
-Once the API responses with an array of objects, they table body is created.
+Once the API responses with an array of objects, the table body is created and a Google Map rendered.

 All of this is handle by a Vue.js app.